History of Catalina Island Conservancy in Timeline

 After several years without bison births on the island, Catalina Island Conservancy had plans to bring two pregnant bison to Catalina at the end of 2020.

 In 2023, the Conservancy created a plan to reduce the impact that invasive deer have on native vegetation.
-After consulting with wildlife experts, a culling (killing from helicopters) approach was adopted.
-Some residents of Santa Catalina Island were opposed to the cull, and asked the Conservancy to reconsider.
+They adopted a culling (killing from helicopters) approach.